Avogadro/two.avogadro.cc/source/develop/index.md

-(api)=
+(develop)=

 # Develop

 Avogadro can be extended from both Python and C++ interfaces.

-The code is inteded to be modular and extensible, so many times, you can add features without needing to understand the entire C++ codebase.
+The code is intended to be modular and extensible, so in many cases you can add features without needing to understand the entire C++ codebase.